Dark Ages Gaming at Dogs of War 2017

 In the centre of the Rus army the Vikings were keen to shuffle sideways out of the crosshairs of the rapidly closing Teutonic Knights, who were already sure that they could charge through their own light horse in contravention of the norms of other rulesets

 As the Knights girded their loins for a deadly charge the supporting crossbow-armed German proto-Reiters were drawn into hand to hand combat against the Vikings and Rus infantry.
-They were being drawn to their doom as if entranced by the fires of Vali's arctic snot!
+Morale was now at the bottom of Gorm the Hydrophobic's three-forked smorgasbord!

-By the hairs on Milla Jovovich's tattooed hammer, even though the Elite Viking Huscarls may have lacked spears, they still had better dice than the German horsemen, who soon deployed some rather fabulous markers available to download from this site as well
+By the hairs on Mad Igor's hammer-tossed hammer, even though the Elite Viking Huscarls may have lacked spears, they still had better dice than the German horsemen, who soon deployed some rather fabulous markers available to download from this site as well

 Soon the Teutons themselves were into combat with a fearesome yell and a thundering charge.
 The Rus and Vikings had managed to contract a little, leaving some reserve units in a hastily assembled rear rank of reserves, ready for any unseemly breakthroughs